-No. Dental implants need to be carefully placed in order to ensure the best results, and dentists require special training in order to successfully place implants.
+Dental implants need to be carefully placed for best results, and dentists require special training in order to successfully place implants.
 Periodontists and oral surgeons typically receive specialized training in implant dentistry, and some general dentists also complete the required training needed to perform implant placements.
 Check with your dentist to make sure that they have received this training prior to scheduling your implant placement.

 How many appointments will I need to complete my implant treatment?

-Each patient is unique, and the number of appointments needed will vary based on the number of teeth you are replacing, your oral health and medical history, the health of your supporting bone and the techniques and material used during your procedure.
-Some implant treatments can be completed in just a few appointments, while other treatments may take up to a year.
-We will be able to provide you with an estimated timeline for your treatment after your initial consultation.
+Each patient is different, and the number of appointments needed will depend on the number of teeth being replaced, oral health, medical history, supporting bone health, and the techniques and materials used.
+Some implant treatments can be completed in a few appointments while other treatments may take up to a year.
+We will be able to provide you with an estimated timeline after your initial consultation.

 What is the success rate of dental implants?

-While the success of dental implants depends largely on your oral health and home care habits, implant treatments tend to be very effective, with general success rates of about 90-95%.
+While the success of dental implants depends largely on your oral health and home care habits, implant treatments tend to be very effective, with general success rates of about 90% to 95%.
 If you are healthy and practice good oral hygiene at home, your implant will probably be successful.

 How much do dental implants cost?

-The cost of your dental implant will depend on the condition of your mouth, whether or not you need any additional treatments before your implant placement, the number of implants you are receiving and the type of restoration that will cap your implant post.
+The cost of your dental implant will depend on the condition of your mouth, whether or not you need any additional treatments before your implant placement, the number of implants you are receiving, and the type of restoration that will cap your implant post.
 After your initial consultation, we will provide you with an estimated treatment cost.
-We recommend you check with your insurance provider to verify your benefits and see how much of the cost they will cover.

 Do all of Valley View Dental’s office offer implants?